SinhaWiz/DEVoops---ByeEarth/README.md

 A resilient, fully-observable microservices platform for the IUT Cafeteria — built to survive the Ramadan rush that brought the old monolith down.

+Disclosure: This project was built with the help of GitHub Copilot.

 ---

 ## ⚡ Quick Start